Franz came into our home during one of the darkest periods of our lives.

 I was wrong.

-It was not love at first sight for me.
+It wasn’t love at first sight for me.
 Franz was a Nervous Nellie who acted out by using the living room as his personal bathroom.
 We could barely pet him let alone pick him up.
 I did not trust leaving him alone with children and he would snarl if caught by surprise.

 Indeed the first time I ever gave him a bath I truly thought he was going to bite me.